kranners/frappuccino/docs/Close a buffer in Neovim.md

 To just close the window, use `nvim_win_close`

+Takes in two arguments:
+- The buffer handle
+- A table of named options
+    - `force` - Force delete, ignore unsaved changes
+    - `unload` - Unload instead of deleting

 ```lua
 -- If we are currently in a floating window, just close that instead
 local win = vim.api.nvim_get_current_win()